Workflow-Manager-admin/exammentor-ai-64209-2c93dfa9/exammentor_ai_frontend/README.md

 - **Modern UI**: Clean, responsive design with MapMyPrep brand styling
 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify
+- **!
+NEW:** Account & API Integrations screen (Settings)
+  - Users can manage/connect API keys for OpenAI and more (future)
+  - Test connection and enable/disable advanced features (Q&A Helper, Goal Breakdown, and more)
+  - All API keys are stored securely in-browser (never uploaded)

+## Privacy/Security

+- All API credentials are **never** sent to any external server, and are stored securely in the user’s browser localStorage.
+- Connections to third-party APIs (e.g., OpenAI GPT-4) are performed directly from user’s browser only if user has enabled and supplied an API key.
+- This architecture is future-proof for additional third-party APIs; see `AccountSettingsSection.js` and `integrationHelpers.js` for extensibility/documentation.

 ## Important Note: Babel Configuration